 Principle 5: NWDAF containing MTLF as FL server may determine the final list of NWDAF containing MTLF as FL clients via initial FL request to FL clients to determine the availability and compatibility of the FL clients.

 Principle 6: NWDAF containing MTLF as FL Server exchanges FL training related information with NWDAF containing MTLF as FL Client.
+The FL training related information may contain the guideline information for the iterative FL training procedures between FL Server and FL Clients.
 The FL Server provides to the FL client the initial ML model information to train the local ML Model.
 Regarding the details information that FL server provides to the FL client, the conclusion should be aligned with KI #5, when it comes to the model sharing and interoperability between FL server and FL clients.

 Editor's note: The ML model information provided from the FL Server to the FL client is for FFS.